 Scopes often vary widely by industry and by client.
 Some clients, such as government entities and universities, may have very specific requirements for an SOW.
 As a rule of thumb, an SOW should include the following:

 The purpose of the project.

 Process for change orders.

 Timeline for work.

 Download our guide to learn more about writing a Scope of Work and access our Scope of Work templates.
 Our guide also includes:

 Sample Issues and resolutions

 Tips and strategies

-To learn more about why you need an SOW and how to create one for your project, download our Scope of Work guide.
+To learn more about why you need an SOW and how to create one for your project, download our SOW guide and Scope of Work templates.

 Find independent consulting jobs with top companies through MBO’s marketplace